lateinit-apps/guitar-app/README.md

 In our project we are bundled with a significant amount of [conventions](docs/conventions.md), feel free to read them all if you're interested in.

-Also, we're using a kinda weird *cool* naming conventions, don't forget to take a look at [glossary](docs/glossary.md) to understand what is going on.
+Also, we're using kinda weird *cool* naming conventions, don't forget to take a look at [glossary](docs/glossary.md) to understand what is going on.

 ## Our team/in cast